crossplane/crossplane/design/one-pager-build-with-earthly.md

 Earthly targets the 'glue' layer between language-specific tools like `go` and CI systems like GitHub Actions.
 In Crossplane, Earthly would replace Make and Docker.
-It's based on Docker's [BuildKit](buildkit), so all builds are containerized and hermetic.
+It's based on Docker's [BuildKit][buildkit], so all builds are containerized and hermetic.

 ### Configuration